jlevy/kmd/kmd/docs/markdown/topics/b1_kmd_overview.md

   Kmd offers simple tools to subdivide documents into paragraphs and sentences and these can be used together with sliding windows to process large documents.

-In addition, there are built-in kmd commands that are part of the kmd tool itself.
+In addition, there are built-in Kmd commands that are part of the Kmd tool itself.
 These allow you to list items in the workspace, see or change the current selection, archive items, view logs, etc.